 So how do you help a leader trade the limiting role(s) they’ve chosen for a more powerful point of view?
 In my experience, nothing beats:

-- A direct conversation about what the character their playing reveals about them
+- A direct conversation about what the character they’ve chosen to play reveals about them

-- “Contrasting” the difference between the character they’ve been playing and that of a leader
+- “Contrasting” the difference between the character they’ve been playing and that of effective leaders

-Direct conversations and an explicit leadership expectation can help leaders take responsibility for how they are holding themselves and the organization back.
+Direct conversations that install explicit expectations for improvement can help leaders take responsibility for how they are holding themselves and the larger organization back.
 It can also help them see how casting themselves in the “leader role” empowers them to lead with full power.